wyantb/delta-bot-three/README.md

 1. get a Reddit API key by going to https://www.reddit.com/prefs/apps/ => create another app => https://i.imgur.com/xMUa521.png
 1. create a `credentials.json` that looks like below
 1. `npm start` and it should work
+1. Before submitting any pull request, ensure that `npm run test` passes with no errors

 #### credentials.json
 ````